ingcesaroman/ingcesaromanresume/README.md

 This project is a professional CV/Resume generator designed for integration into a web portfolio.
 Built with React and TypeScript, it allows for easy personalization and maintenance through a centralized data file.
 It also includes functionality to download the CV as a PDF.

+## Features

+-   **PDF Download**: Generate and download your CV as a professional PDF document.
+-   **Dark Mode Toggle**: Switch between light and dark themes for enhanced viewing comfort.

 ## Project Architecture

 The application follows a simple component-based architecture using React, with TypeScript for strong data typing.
 The structure is designed to be modular and scalable.